1tspfreshly chopped cilantro or ⅓ tsp dried cilantro

 Heat a large skillet over medium heat and add oil.
 Add onion, mushroom and chopped Swiss chard stems.
 Turn heat up to medium-high and cook until browned and liquid evaporates (7-10 minutes).

-Add chard and 1 tbsp vegetable broth.
+Add chard leaves and 1 tbsp vegetable broth.
 Cover and cook 2-3 minutes or until chard wilts.
 Place vegetable mixture into a cheesecloth-lined colander and allow to drain for 10 minutes.
 Place mixture into a bowl and toss in pine nuts.

-Mix ricotta and egg until well incorporated.
+In a seperate bowl, mix ricotta and egg until well incorporated.

 Coat 11 x 7-inch baking pan with cooking spray.
 Spread ½ cup bechamel sauce on the bottom of the pan.
 Lay two lasagna noodles on top of the sauce.

-Spread ¾ cup sauce on top of lasagna noodles.
+Spread ¾ cup bechamel sauce on top of lasagna noodles.
 Top with ½ of the vegetable mixture (about ¾ cup),

-½ cup ricotta and ⅓ cup mozzarella cubes.
+Add a layer of ½ cup ricotta and ⅓ cup mozzarella cubes.
 Top with 2 lasagna noodles.

 Repeat the above step for the second layer.